xarisd/hacking-presentations/README.md

 Hacking Presentations
 ==========================

+This is a presentation about how to build presentations (the slides) using Markdown.

+## About this repository

+This is the source of the slides used for the presentation along with the tooling needed to build them.

 Presentation is made with [Slide Show (s9) gem](https://github.com/slideshow-s9/slideshow) and [reveal.js HTML Presentation Framework](https://github.com/hakimel/reveal.js).

-## How to Build/Test the presentation
+## How to build/test the presentation

 1. You will need Ruby 2.1.2